What is ITDR?

 • Supply chain risks: High-profile attacks have leveraged compromised third-party integrations, escalating privileges and misusing non-human identities (like service accounts in the case of the Cloudflare breach) to gain unauthorized access to enterprise data

-• Data Exfiltration: The unauthorized transfer of sensitive data from SaaS applications to external locations
+• Data exfiltration: The unauthorized transfer of sensitive data from SaaS applications to external locations

 This focus on SaaS identity threats enables organizations to gain visibility into potentially risky activities that could otherwise go unnoticed within vast, interconnected SaaS environments.